-Many couples coming to professional photographers for the first time are not aware of the time requirements needed to complete all of the contracted photographs successfully.
-Clients should be informed that in order to create portrayals of family members and friends, a specific amount of time has to be allotted for in your schedule to accommodate the various groupings (usually more than one would estimate).
-Speaking from experience, several brides I have conversed with have expected to have all their pre ceremony photographs created approximately 30 minutes to 1 hour before they arrive at the church, which regrettably is impossible if high quality work is desired.
-Additional time is required to set up and dismantle professional photographic equipment in their home/hotel, travel and set up time at the church and what if the limousine happens to have un expected delays on the way to the brides house/church?
+Many couples coming to professional photographers for the first time are not aware of the time requirements needed to complete the contracted photographs successfully.
+Clients should be informed that in order to create portrayals of family members and friends, a specific amount of time must be allotted in your schedule to accommodate the various groupings (usually more than one would estimate).
+Speaking from experience, several brides I have conversed with have expected to have all their pre- ceremony photographs created approximately 30 minutes to 1 hour before they arrive at the church, which regrettably is impossible if high quality work is desired.
+Additional time must be allotted for as well to set up and dismantle professional photographic equipment in their home/hotel, travel and set up time at the church and what if the limousine happens to have unexpected delays on the way to the brides house or church?
 I have incidentally, encountered all of the above mishaps on previous weddings.
 I believe it is the photographer’s job to properly educate clients regarding the scheduling of their day, due to bridal couples unfamiliarity regarding such matters.

 The scheduling of your photo session becomes very important after the ceremony.
 Members of the bridal party and families involved should be fully informed as to where the group photographs will take place, allowing for an optional rain location if necessary.
-(Please remember to include additional time for formal photographs of the bride and groom which are usually completed prior to the reception should the need arise).
-Several bridal couples I have photographed over the years have elected to have their formal imagery (of the bride and groom) produced “before the ceremony” which then allows them the privilege of proceeding directly to the reception hall following the family group pictures.
-Occasionally, couples do not want to invest the necessary time of approximately 45 minutes after the family photos are completed, to begin formal posing of just themselves.
+(Please remember to include additional time for formal photographs of the bride and groom which are usually completed prior to the reception).
+Several bridal couples I have photographed over the years have elected to have their formal imagery (of the bride and groom) produced “before the ceremony” which then allows them the privilege of proceeding directly to the reception hall following the family group photography session.
+Occasionally, bridal couples do not want to invest the necessary time of approximately 45 minutes after the family photos are completed, to begin formal posing of just themselves.
 This is an option you may appreciate for those who are having their dinner somewhat earlier rather than later in the day.

-Another frequently asked question is “how much do I charge and what do we receive?
+Another frequently asked question I encounter is “how much do I charge and what do we receive’?

-With the “greatest respect possible” extended to the reader, clients trying to purchase professional bridal photography over the phone/email is not advisable, because they are unaware at this point what they are buying.
-As a comparison, would a bride consider purchasing her wedding dress over the phone without seeing it?
+With the “greatest respect possible” extended to the reader at this time, clients trying to purchase professional bridal photography services over the phone/email/facebook etc. is not advisable, because they are unaware at this point what they are buying.
+As a comparison…. would a bride consider purchasing her wedding dress over the phone without seeing it?
 I encourage couples to meet with photographer’s for a bridal consultation to view samples of professionally created wedding portraits.
-During this appointment, they can become better acquainted with the actual photographer who will be creating their imagery and services they are interested in contracting.
+During this appointment, they can become better acquainted with the actual photographer who will be creating their imagery and the services they are interested in contracting.

 The next concern that couples have is the cost of professional bridal photography which can vary greatly.
-The old expression still holds true today which is…….
-“You Only Get What You Pay For”!
-Cheap, discounted, inexpensive, bargain deals, usually equate to poor quality products and questionable business service ethics.
+The old expression still holds true to this day which is…….
+“YOU ONLY GET WHAT YOU PAY FOR”!
+Cheap, discounted, inexpensive, bargain deals, usually equate to poor quality imagery/products and questionable business ethics.
 Be forewarned regarding this!!!
-If you desire excellent services at your wedding whether it be disc jockey, catering facilities, floral arrangements or photography, it stands to reason that you will have to invest more funding to obtain that higher quality level of service.
+If you desire excellent services at your wedding whether it be a disc jockey, catering facilities, floral arrangements or photography, it stands to reason that you will have to invest more funding to obtain that higher quality level of professional service.
 This is not to suggest that one must purchase the most expensive services available.
 It simply means you should make the necessary financial investment towards the most important, meaningful areas of your wedding.
 Your Bridal Imagery Is “All THAT REMAINS” after your wedding is over aside from the gown.
 It is not advisable to cut back funding in this area.
 Prioritize your needs.
 Several “married couples” I have conversed with mentioned that when they were shopping for a photographer, they often found a particular persons work they admired, but because he/she was more expensive than others they decided to look elsewhere.
-They then contracted another photographer with a “low basic/entry price” and later realized, (after adding on all the extras), that they ended up spending very close to or more than the amount that their preferred photographer quoted them.
-The end result is that they could have obtained their favoured photographer which more accurately represented their needs.
+They then contracted another photographer with a “low basic/entry price” and later realized, (after adding on all the extras when viewing their bridal imagery), that they ended up spending very close to or more than the amount that their preferred photographer quoted them.
+The end result is that they could have obtained their preferred photographer which more accurately represented their needs.

 Photographers are currently producing two distinct styles of imagery.
 One is “photo journalistic, the other is traditional bridal photography”.
-Photo journalistic style imagery in a general sense, refers to a series of images that are un posed, often un refined compositionally and often poorly lit.
+Photo journalistic style imagery in a general sense, refers to a series of images that are frequently un-posed, often including unrefined compositions and often poorly lit.
 Traditional imagery pertains to a more professional portrait photography style.
-I have created both styles of photography at weddings and without doubt, the majority of imagery that most couples purchase is the traditional style.
-The reasoning behind this is the fact that the faces of all people are clearly recognizable with good expressions and excellent exposures.
+I have created both styles of bridal photography at weddings and without doubt, the majority of imagery that most couples purchase is the traditional style.
+The reasoning behind this is that the faces of all people are clearly recognizable with good expressions and excellent exposures/compositions.
 My traditional wedding photography always incorporates a combination of casually posed and formal imagery to give couples a diversified selection when viewing their originals.
-(A visit to my websites “wedding gallery” will provide the reader with numerous samples of imagery and extensive letters of recommendation from previously satisfied couples. www.jeffryan-photography.com)
+(A visit to my websites “wedding gallery link”-(https://jeffryan-photography.com/gallery/weddings/) will provide the reader with numerous samples of imagery and extensive letters of recommendation from previously satisfied couples.

-Another frequently asked question is do photographer’s release bridal imagery on dvd as well as hard copy portraits?
-Many photographer’s including myself, offer this service however I “highly discourage” this practice due to lack of quality control in their finished products.
-Clients who elect to print their own imagery will never receive photographs equal to the high quality that professional, commercial, portrait printing lab technicians produce.
-Clients at this point regrettably display unrepresentative, inferior samples of the photographer’s work.
-This opinion is shared by a large percentage of professional photographer’s incidentally.
-Be wise and contract a package that includes professionally produced imagery/photographs from your photographer.
-All my professionally produced wedding/bridal photographs carry a 100% Guarantee.
+Another frequently asked question is do photographer’s release bridal imagery on dvd/stick/downloads as well as hard copy portraits?
+Many photographer’s including myself, offer this digital dvd service however I somewhat discourage this practice due to lack of quality control in the finished products.
+Clients who elect to print their own imagery will never receive photographs equal to the high quality that professional, commercial, portrait printing lab technicians produce, thereby discrediting the photographers talents.
+Clients at this point unfortunately display unrepresentative, inferior samples of the photographer’s work.
+(This opinion is shared by a large percentage of professional photographer’s incidentally).
+Be wise and contract a package that includes professionally produced imagery/”photographs” from your photographer.
+All my professionally produced wedding/bridal photographs carry a 100% Guarantee!
 I stand behind my work and have done so for a period of 40 years!

 To benefit the reader, I have prepared a list of recommendations for couples that will assist them in making a selection of a professional photographer.
 Incidentally, most weddings come off without a hitch!!
-If they are well planned they become fun filled, festive occasions, full of memories lasting long after your wedding day has ended!
+They are terrific events “IF” they are well planned.
+They then become fun filled, festive occasions, full of memories lasting long after your wedding day has ended!